 After 9/11, he returned to the Army by way of Officer Candidate School (OCS) at Ft.
 Benning, GA.
 After OCS and follow on schools, he was assigned to 2nd Infantry Division at Ft.
-Lewis, WA where he would soon deploy to Iraq for the first time as the Platoon Leader of the third largest platoon in the United States Army (or so he was told.)
+Lewis, WA where he would soon deploy to Iraq for the first time as the Platoon Leader of the third largest platoon in the United States Army.

 In 2006, Jody left active duty Army to join the Alabama National Guard and subsequently deployed to Iraq two more times.
 In 2014, he transferred to the Reserves and was promoted to the rank of Major.

 When not in uniform, Jody performs for a wide range of audiences from corporations to conferences to disability groups to troops at home and abroad.
-In November 2014, he spent two weeks entertaining troops in Italy, Jordan, Israel, and Egypt.
+To date, he has entertained troops in 15 countries around the world.

-He's also had three different stories published in books from the Chicken Soup for the Soul series since late 2013.
+He is a syndicated columnist and has been published in 7 books from the Chicken Soup for the Soul series including:

 He is a member of two NSAs: the National Stuttering Association and the National Speakers Association.

-In 2014, Jody said "I do" for the first time and now lives in Opelika, Alabama, with his wife, daughter, and a house full of dogs.
+Jody lives in Opelika, Alabama, with his wife, daughter, and way too many dogs.